All Episodes

 The court in Ukraine has ruled that officials in the country violated the law by revealing during the 2016 presidential election in the U.S. details of suspected illegal payments to Paul Manafort.

-2016, while Manafort was the chairman of the Trump campaign, anti-corruption prosecutors in Ukraine disclosed that a pro-Russia Russian political party had earmarked payments for Manafort from an illegal slush fund.
+2016, while Manafort was the chairman of the Trump campaign, anti-corruption prosecutors in Ukraine disclosed that a pro-Russia political party had earmarked payments for Manafort from an illegal slush fund.

-Manafort resigned from the campaign two weeks uh later to Ukrainian members of parliament and press for investigations into whether the prosecutors' revelation of payment records, which were first published in the New York Times had violated Ukrainian laws that in some cases prohibit prosecutors from revealing evidence before a trial.
+Two Ukrainian members of parliament had pressed for investigations into whether the prosecutor's revelation of payment records, which were first published in the New York Times, had violated Ukrainian laws that in some cases prohibit prosecutors from revealing evidence before a trial.

-Both lawmakers asserted that if the release of the slush fund information broke the law, then it would should be reviewed as an illegal effort to influence the United States presidential election in favor of Hillary.
+Both lawmakers asserted that if the release of the slush fund information broke the law, then it should be reviewed as an illegal effort to influence the United States presidential election in favor of Hillary.

 Now they're in trouble.